-“Hunting in Michigan is a time-honored activity, rich in tradition, when families and friends come together to enjoy our great outdoors,” said Lt.
-Andrew Turner, who leads the DNR's Recreation, Safety and Enforcement Section for the Law Enforcement Division.
+“Hunting in Michigan is a time-honored activity rich in tradition, when families and friends come together to enjoy our great outdoors,” said Lt.
+Andrew Turner, who leads the DNR’s Recreation, Safety and Enforcement Section for the Law Enforcement Division.
 “Making your hunt a safe and responsible experience is key to having an enjoyable and memorable time.
-By following these safety tips, hunters can help us all have a good season.”
+Our officers want everyone to have a safe and responsible experience.”

 Turner said the top 10 safety tips for hunters to remember are: